 Not only will you be rewarded with having a park nearly to yourself, but you’ll also get first pick at the campgrounds and no strangers photobombing your shots.
 Off-season visits also means you get to see those places in a unique and completely different way.

 4. Boondock more often

 Boondocking is the ultimate camping experience.
-Escape the noise, rules and costs of RV parks while still having all the comforts of your home at your fingertips.
+Escape the noise, rules, and costs of RV parks while still having all the comforts of your home at your fingertips.
 It’s a worthwhile experience to wake up surrounded by nothing but nature.
-Boondocking for the first time may be overwhelming, but there are tons of online resources to help you get started – from finding free boondocking sites to how to be self-sufficient in your rig.
-Just remember to leave your campsite cleaner than you found it.
+Read more about how to camp in the wild here.

 5. Get solar panels